-Accessible toilet facilities are available both by the main reception and at the lower end of the school on the staff wing (this is also a wet room where changing facilities could be installed).
+Accessible toilet facilities are available (there is also a wet room where changing facilities could be installed).

 If you have specific access queries or concerns, please speak with us.

 10. How will school prepare and support my child through the transition from key stage to key stage and beyond?